Frequently Asked Questions

 Do you require standardized testing and if so, what tests are required to apply for admission?

-Additionally, we require the TOEFL examination for international applicants whose primary native language is not English.
+Additionally, we require the TOEFL or IELTS examination for international applicants whose primary native language is not English.

 Visit our admission requirements page to learn more about our testing requirements, including how to send your test scores to Boston College.